wolfj123/How-To-Create-a-Character-for-Call-of-Cthulhu-RPG/README.md

 ## Backstory
-- Fill out `Ideology` / `Belief`, `Significant people`, `Meaningful Locations`, `Treasured Possessions` and `Traits`
+Fill out `Ideology` / `Belief`, `Significant people`, `Meaningful Locations`, `Treasured Possessions` and `Traits`.
-- Invent your own stuff or use the official template
+Invent your own stuff or use the official template
 ## Equipment
-- Choose something that your character should own, given their `Occupation`
+Choose something that your character should own, given their `Occupation`